mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_spatial-normalization.md

 **Spatial normalization**
 </br>
-The goal of this lab is to learn the basic process of spatial normalization for at T1 anatomical image, and practice checking alignment between images in fsleyes.
+The goal of this lab is to learn the basic process of spatial normalization for a T1 anatomical image, and practice checking alignment between images in fsleyes.
 </br>

 **By the end of this practical you should be able to:** <br/>